 Palpitations that feel like your heart is racing or fluttering often signal atrial fibrillation, the most common type of heart arrhythmia.
-At NJ Heart & Vascular Care in Princeton and Hamilton Square, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, has extensive experience determining the cause of your palpitations and providing multiple treatment options for atrial fibrillation.
+At NJ Heart & Vascular Care in Princeton and Hamilton, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, has extensive experience determining the cause of your palpitations and providing multiple treatment options for atrial fibrillation.
 If you can feel palpitations, don’t wait to schedule a comprehensive cardiovascular evaluation.
 Call or book an appointment online today for expert palpitation and atrial fibrillation care.

 Palpitations occur when you can feel your heartbeat because it’s abnormally fast or irregular.
 You may feel the sensation that your heart is pounding, racing, skipping a beat, or fluttering.

 Heart palpitations may appear due to health conditions that aren’t related to your heart.
 In most cases, however, they’re caused by problems with the heart’s electrical system or structures.

 Of these conditions, atrial fibrillation is one of the most common causes of heart palpitations.

 When you have atrial fibrillation, the heart’s two upper chambers, the atria, beat chaotically.
 This puts the upper chambers out of sync with muscle contractions in the two lower chambers.
 As a result, your heart rate speeds up, yet blood flow slows down.

 Like palpitations, atrial fibrillation may originate from damaged heart muscles or electrical system malfunctions.
 The conditions that most often cause atrial fibrillation include:

 Congenital heart defects, such as an atrial septal defect, also cause atrial fibrillation.